 I felt awful, but the adrenaline was hitting hard and Beechams seemed to be holding off the worst of my symptoms.
 I decided I’d ride and just see what happened – my intention was not to race, to take it steady and to just be happy with whatever I was able to do.

-I got to the start line early, found a track pump and fixed an issue with my rear mech and found a quiet corner to call Alex.
+I got to the start line early, found a track pump and fixed an issue with my rear mech.
 Eventually Adrian called for the first wave of starters and I said my goodbyes, grabbed the bike and started wheeling it toward group 1… shit… my rear tyre was completely flat.
 No puncture, no issue with the valve… just a completely flat tyre.
 No sign of the track pump… no time to mess about… I got just enough air into it to feel confident riding and headed for the start… then jumped back off and carried on pumping while we were being briefed, much to the amusement of the crowd and circling photographers.

 Eventually, we were off.
 Our wave quickly whittled down to just five riders and I decided to settle in… Bjorn was there and I recognised a couple of the other riders, so this was probably a good place to be.